qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 * `up_frame_block` Block tag or block id.
 Optional.
 Specifies the blocks on the top of the frame blocks.
 * `bottom_block` Block tag or block id.
 Optional.
 Specifies the blocks below the area blocks.

-### The Codec of Custom Portal Generation Trigger
+### The Format of Custom Portal Generation Trigger
 Specifies when and where should the portal generates.
 #### `type` : `imm_ptl:use_item`
 Activates when the player right-clicks using an item.
 * `item` Item id.
 * `consume` Boolean.
 If true, the item will be consumed if the generation performed.
 #### `type` : `imm_ptl:throw_item`
-Activates once every 19 ticks for every thrown item.
-After activation one item will be consumed.
+Checks every tick for the item entity that cannot be instantly picked up.
+(When a player throws one item it cannot be instantly picked up because the item entity has pick-up delay.)
+If an item is not thrown within 2 seconds, it will have no pick-up delay and cannot trigger the generation.
+The item can survive in lava for 1 ticks, so throwing an non-fire-proof item into lava could still trigger the generation.
 * `item` Item id.